This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 - champagne glass beads (I already had some in my craft supply, but if you don’t, this is a very similar set)

 I divided each batch I bought into halves and strung each one for a total of six strands: 2 medium round, 2 large round, and 2 threaded strands.

 3. Twist/glue or tape the end to prevent fraying while stringing.

 I used a white twine-like thread, which unravels pretty easily.
-Cheap gift wrap tape on the end and clipped to a point served as a sufficient needle (and didn’t need to be threaded on an actual needle, cutting down on my frustrating level, ha).
-I tried glueing the end instead, which worked ok for the larger beads but still unraveled with the smaller threads because it kept catching on the inside of the unsanded wood.
+Cheap gift wrap tape on the end and clipped to a point served as a sufficient needle (and didn’t need to be threaded on an actual needle).
+I tried gluing the end instead, which worked okay for the larger beads, but still unraveled with the smaller threads because it kept catching on the inside of the unsanded wood.

 4. For a more professional look, tie the ends in a loop with a glass bead.

 With the carved beads, I threaded a wood bead and glass bead in a pattern; for the other two kinds, I threaded just the wood beads and finished on both ends with a glass bead.
 The loop on each end also served a purpose since it could be used to drape the end onto the tree.
 You can also make tassels for the ends if you prefer or aren’t planning on needing the loops to hang — there’s a great tutorial for that here.